AkiriJones/UFundProject/docs/DesignDoc.md

 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

+>(Sprint 2) All user stories (7) have passed their acceptance criteria.
+We don’t have any user stories that haven’t had any testing.
+During our acceptance criteria testing, we found that we were successful in implementing our stories and don’t have any issues currently.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage
 > achieved from unit testing of the code base.
 Discuss the team's